-An extenion of the analyses of development commenced in 58.361G Child Psychology I, Major areas studies are: moral and tanguage development, play, fantasy, children's fiction, the media, children's understanding of death, bereavement and divorce.
-Adolescent development considered in detail and some attention to family interactions which involve middle and old age parents.
-In this second stage of the developmental course students weigh research, methodology and concepts in deptih and have sufficient background to complete a research project in one of the areas under study.
+An extension of the analyses of development commenced in 58.361G.
+Major areas: moral and language development, play, fantasy, children's fiction, the media, children's understanding of death, bereavement and divorce.
+Adolescent development in detail and some attention to family interactions which involve middle and old age parents.
+In this second stage of the developmental course students weigh research, methodology and concepts in depth and have sufficient background to complete a research project in one of the areas under study.

-58.384G Psychological Bases of instruction
+58.364G Psychological Bases of

-Those variables which may be manipulated to optimise the instructional process.
+Those variables which may be manipulated to optimize the instructional process.
 The instructional principles introduced in other subjects extended and developed to provide a psychological foundation for preplanned instructional sequences.
 Programmed instruction and computer-assisted learning.
 A small project in the student's discipline area required.

-58.366G Historical Studies in Childhood S1 or S2 L2
+58.366G Historical Studies in Childhood S1 or S2 L2 -